 We continue to research and design effective ways to reduce waste at Ryerson, such as improved performance monitoring and developing toolkits to support zero waste programming.

 Note: This page details waste information for Ryerson University-owned campus buildings.
-Community members working in office spaces not owned by Ryerson are invited to contact the FMD Help Desk at firstname.lastname@example.org or 416-979-5091 for more information on waste diversion in their specific areas.
+Community members working in leased spaces are invited to contact the FMD Help Desk at firstname.lastname@example.org or 416-979-5091 for more information on waste diversion in their buildings.

 What waste goes where